muellerberndt/legion/README.md

 ![Tests](https://github.com/muellerberndt/Legion/actions/workflows/tests.yml/badge.svg)

 Legion is an AI-driven framework that automates Web3 bug hunting workflows using an army of autonomous agents.
 Agents can be spawned on demand and react to on-chain and off-chain events.
-They can perform arbitrary tasks, such as assessing code revisions and upgrades, prioritizing targets based on EV, evaluating on-chain and off-chain events, searching code for potential bugs, or whatever else the security researcher desires.
+They can perform arbitrary tasks, such as assessing code revisions and upgrades, evaluating on-chain and off-chain events, searching code for potential bugs, or whatever else the security researcher desires.

 The Legion framework ships with basic functionality.
-By [extending Legion](docs/customization.md) with custom actions and event handlers, you can enhance the capabilities of your agents and implement your own "alpha" strategies.
+By [extending Legion](docs/customization.md), you can enhance the capabilities of your agents and implement your own "alpha" strategies that you might not be willing to share.
+Some ideas:

+- Intelligently prioritize targets using code complexity analysis & EV estimation (payouts, estimated competition, etc.)
+- Distill bug patterns from newly released reports to search for similar bugs in your scope
+- Gap analysis in tests suites & automated Foundry test generation to find missing edge cases
+- (... the list goes on)

 The base framework contains the following features:

 - Telegram chatbot interface
+- Auto-track data from contests and bounty programs (currently only Immunefi)
 - Launch agents on demand or schedule them to run at specific times
-- Auto-track data from contests and bounty programs (currently only Immunefi)
-- Search bounty data, files and repos (including regex & vector search)
+- Search bounty data, files and repos using regex & vector search
 - Auto-review of PRs and commits in GitHub repos in scope
 - Auto-review of proxy upgrades in scope (see [example extension](extensions/examples/proxy_upgrade_review.py))
 - Simple semgrep scanning (see [example extension](extensions/examples/simple_semgrep.py))